Research indicates patient outcomes are just as good under female physicians, and women doctors also have better interactions with their patients.

 For instance, several studies have found that female doctors are more likely to adhere to clinical guidelines and provide more frequent preventive care than their male counterparts.

-Research has also found that female doctors tend to use more patient-centered communication, which some studies have linked to better patient outcomes.
+Research has also found that female doctors tend to use more patient-centered communication, which some studies have

 “The work that my colleagues and I have done has demonstrated that there are very distinct gender-linked patterns of communication among male and female doctors,” Debra Roter, DrPH, a professor of health, behavior, and society at Johns Hopkins Bloomberg School of Public Health in Maryland, told Healthline.